pikatchu/closedsource/book/0120-cadets.md

 Marcus followed.

 Inside Finch’s office, the rain hammered against the tall window.
-The dim light flickered slightly.

 Marcus stood in front of the desk.
 Finch stood behind it, his hands clasped behind his back.